amannngpt/HR-Attrition-Workforce-Analytics/README.md

 ## Project Overview

 This project delivers an end-to-end HR attrition analysis for a mid-size technology company experiencing significant employee turnover.
-Acting as a Data Analyst engaged by the Chief People Officer, the analysis moves from raw data through structured cleaning, multi-tool analysis, and a four-page interactive Power BI dashboard — culminating in a $13.61M annual cost quantification and actionable retention recommendations.
+Acting as a Data Analyst engaged by the Chief People Officer, the analysis moves from raw data through structured cleaning, multi-tool analysis, and a five-page interactive Power BI dashboard — culminating in a $13.61M annual cost quantification and actionable retention recommendations.

 The analysis demonstrates cross-tool validation methodology: every finding produced in Excel pivot tables was independently verified in PostgreSQL SQL queries, ensuring analytical integrity across the full project.